The Hidden Side of Corruption

-Unlike, the long standing view of corruption as a national problem, currently, corruption is understood as an epidemic of the world.
+Unlike the long standing view of corruption as a national problem, currently, corruption is understood as an epidemic of the world.
 However, this perception is questioned on numerous grounds.
-Among other things, it is argued that, the present concept of corruption reflects of western economic and political interest, rather than the reality.
+Among other things, it is argued that, the present concept of corruption reflects of western economic and political interests, rather than the reality.

 Williams and Beare in their article ‘The Business of Bribery: Globalization, Economic Liberalization, and the ‘Problem’ of Corruption’, present both sides of the story.
 Based on this writing, this paper presents both sides of the arguments.
 It will also examine the merits and demerits of each argument.